rondlite/reaction-docs/website/versioned_docs/version-1.14.0/registry.md

 route: "/dashboard/accounts"
 ```

-The `route` property registers the supplied route with Reaction.
-Once registered, you'll be able to visit this route by navigating directly to `example.com/shop-prefix/your-route`.
+The `route` property registers the supplied route with DemandOnce registered, you'll be able to visit this route by navigating directly to `example.com/shop-prefix/your-route`.

 If you have more than one shop, you'll need to use the shop prefix when visiting a route directly.
 See also: [Routing Docs](https://docs.reactioncommerce.com/reaction-docs/trunk/routing),  [getShopPrefix](https://github.com/reactioncommerce/reaction/blob/v1.8.0/server/api/core/core.js#L447), and [Router.initPackageRoutes](https://github.com/reactioncommerce/reaction/blob/v1.8.0/imports/plugins/core/router/lib/router.js#L546).